alkwa-msft/quiet-rhino/README.md

 Open [http://localhost:4280](http://localhost:4280) to view it in the browser.

+If you have any issues starting it up.
+There is a chance the CRA dev server didn't start up in time.
+In a separate process start up the devserver (cd app && yarn start) and then call yarn start in the root directory to trigger the swa cli

 ### `yarn test`

 Launches the test runner in the interactive watch mode.\